lcls-mlcv/BayFAI/README.md

       - Fill in the detector type name, as it is defined in the psana environment (epix10k2M, jungfrau4M, Rayonix, Epix10kaQuad...).
     3. `SubmitSMD`:
       - Fill the output directory for smalldata.
-      - Don't touch the producer if no smalldata repo was cloned in your experiment (I'd recommend even to never touch it!).
+      - Fill out the smalldata producer python file path.
+If you don't have smalldata set up for your experiment, no worries, lute will clone it for you!

 ## Running BayFAI from the Command-Line